abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+0.96 (2/29/24)

 - Added a dedicated map option as an optional component (EE/EET only) to change the map during NWN content and change it back after returning to Amn.
 In this case there is no need in BP-BGT-Worldmap mod.
 The component is coded by Apxu and the map image is prepared by p\_zombie.
 Weidu code to place icons on a map is taken from BP-BGT-Worldmap mod.
 - Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
-- Converted TIS and WED files to remove black lines next to doors and fireplaces
+- Converted TIS and WED files to remove glitches next to doors and fireplaces
 - Fixed slow music NW84 (it is from IWD1, so I renamed it to be b1 - no prefixes, but since it is original IWD resource, it should be ok) thanks to Kyros
 - Added ini file for Project Infinity
 - Added few map notes in Chapter 1, where it is difficult to find an area exit